What You’ll Learn 📊

 Data retention policies

-Influx database includes an automatic procedure that can reduce the amount of data in the database after a certain amount of time.
-For example, the data can be originally uploaded to the database at 10 S/s, but after 1 month every 10 samples of data are averaged and the data rate is reduced to only 1 S/s.
-The figure below shows the data reduction graphically.
+The Influx database includes an automatic procedure that can reduce the amount of stored data after a specified period.
+For example, data may initially be uploaded to the database at 10 samples per second (S/s), but after one month, every 10 samples can be averaged, reducing the data rate to just 1 S/s.

 Grafana web client

-If you've managed to set up your own private server and explored the Docker processes, you've likely discovered that the Historian system also offers a web-based solution for displaying data called Grafana.
-Grafana is an open-source analytics and monitoring tool integrated into the Historian system, making it ideal for viewing and analyzing data without needing to use DewesoftX software.
+If you've successfully set up your own private server and explored the Docker processes, you’ve likely discovered that the Historian system also includes a web-based solution for data visualization called Grafana.
+Grafana is an open-source analytics and monitoring tool integrated into the Historian system, making it an ideal platform for viewing and analyzing data without relying on DewesoftX software.

 Setup

-Before setting up Grafana, we need to ensure that the data channel is active, running, and being published to our local broker.
-Refer to the “Configuration” section and set both the publisher and subscriber IP addresses to “localhost”.
-After changing the broker location from the Historian server to your local broker, verify that your simulated channel is being published.
+Before setting up Grafana, you need to ensure that the data channel is active, running, and being published to your local broker.
+Refer to the “Configuration” section and set both the publisher and subscriber IP addresses to “localhost.”
+After updating the broker location from the public Historian server to your local broker, verify that your simulated channel is being successfully published.

-To confirm your data is active, enter Measure Mode in DewesoftX.
-A graphical visualization of your active simulated channel should appear, indicating that everything is working correctly.
+To confirm that your data is active, switch to Measure Mode in DewesoftX.
+A graphical visualization of your active simulated channel should appear, indicating that everything is functioning correctly.

-Leave this dewesoftX window open and switch to your browser.
+Leave the DewesoftX window open and switch to your browser.

 Creating a dashboard

-To display the data a dashboard needs to be created and a panel added to it.
-A dashboard is added by clicking the plus button in the menu choosing option “new Dashboard” and selecting “+ Add Visualization” in the screen that opens.
+To display the data, a dashboard must be created and a panel added to it.
+You can create a dashboard by clicking the plus button in the menu, selecting "New Dashboard", and then clicking "+ Add Visualization" in the screen that appears.

-Data source (the address of the database) is already preset, you just need to select it:
+The data source (i.e., the address of the database) is already preset — you simply need to select it.

 Go to Select Measurement.
-A list of all channels ready for display will be shown.
-The database query is already preconfigured, so all that's left is to select the measurement channel.
-Your simulated channel should appear in the list.
+A list of all channels available for display will appear.
+The database query is already preconfigured, so all that remains is to select the measurement channel.
+Your simulated channel should be visible in the list.

 Grafana - working with dashboards and panels

 Grafana offers extensive options for visualizing and analyzing data.
-While its official documentation provides a detailed, comprehensive guide for working with Grafana, this manual will provide key tips specifically for handling measurement data typically used in Dewesoft Historian applications.
-These hints will help you get started with basic setups, dashboards, and visualization techniques, focusing on integrating Dewesoft's data efficiently into Grafana.
-For a deeper dive into Grafana's full capabilities, please refer to its official documentation.
+While its official documentation provides a detailed and comprehensive guide for working with Grafana, this manual will highlight key tips specifically for handling measurement data commonly used in Dewesoft Historian applications.
+These tips will help you get started with basic setups, dashboards, and visualization techniques, focusing on efficiently integrating Dewesoft data into Grafana.
+For a deeper dive into Grafana’s full capabilities, please refer to its official documentation.

 Time axis

-In Grafana, the time axis settings and screen refresh rate are controlled through three primary tools located in the upper right corner of the screen:
+In Grafana, the time axis settings and screen refresh rate are controlled using three primary tools located in the upper-right corner of the screen:

 Refresh Button: